snowplow/snowplow-rdb-loader/README.md

 ## Introduction

+This project contains applications required to load Snowplow data into relational databases.

+### RDB Shredder

+RDB Shredder is a [Spark][spark] job which:

+1. Reads Snowplow enriched events from S3
+2. Extracts any unstructured event JSONs and context JSONs found
+3. Validates that these JSONs conform to schema
+4. Adds metadata to these JSONs to track their origins
+5. Writes these JSONs out to nested folders dependent on their schema

+It is designed to be run by the [EmrEtlRunner][emr-etl-runner] immediately after the [Spark Enrich][spark-enrich] job.

+### RDB Loader

-This is a Scala application that runs as AWS EMR step, discovering [shredded data][shred] and loading it into one of possible [storage targets][targets].
+RDB Loader (previously known as StorageLoader) is a Scala application that runs as AWS EMR step, discovering [data][shred], produced by RDB Shredder and loading it into one of possible [storage targets][targets].

-Previously known as StorageLoader.

 ## Find out more